Monsoft-Solutions/erik-test/README.md

 - **Documentation:**

   - Provide a comprehensive README with setup instructions, project structure overview, and any other relevant information.
-  - Include database setup scripts or migration files.
+  - Include database setup scripts or migration files (if necessary).

 - **Version Control:**

   - Use Git for version control.
-  - Create a new GitHub project repository for this test.
   - Make regular, meaningful commits with clear messages.

 - **Performance:**